fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 where $i$ denote the $i$-th attention head, and $\mathbf{W}^{O}$ is a learnable matrix.

 Let's see an example for better understanding the Multi-Head Attention.
-Assume the hidden dimension $d\_{\textrm{model}}$ is 512 and the number of attention heads is 8.
+Assume the hidden dimension $d\_{\textrm{model}}$ is 512, and the number of attention heads is 8.
 Then, Multi-Head Attention splits the hidden dimension into 8 subspaces, each with a dimensionality of $d\_{k} = 64$.
 Within each subspace, a separate Single-Head Attention operation is performed.
 The outputs from all heads are then concatenated and projected using the weight matrix $\mathbf{W}^{O}$ to produce the final output embedding.

 Despite effectiveness, the authors did not offer a clear explanation for why Multi-Head Attention outperforms Single-Head Attention when both share the same hidden dimension size.
 Based on my previous experiments with various Vision Transformers (ViTs) [3], this phenomenon may be partly explained.
 I found that activating only the top 75% most responsive parameters resulted in just a 0.1% to 0.4% drop in performance on the ImageNet benchmark across multiple ViT variants.
-This suggests that the remaining 25% of parameters contribute minimally to the final output.
+This suggests that the remaining 25% of parameters have not been utilized and contribute minimally to the final performance.
 One possible reason why Multi-Head Attention is more effective is that dividing a large hidden dimension into smaller subspaces can reduce the number of inactive or underutilized parameters, thereby enhancing the effective utilization of neurons.